Prefer to contact us online instead?

-A doctor will complete a physical exam to determine if any underlying health conditions might be linked to an individual’s depression at rehab for depression and addiction.
-This specific exam might include a thorough range of physical tests to get a more accurate understanding of the patient’s overall health.
+A doctor will complete a physical exam to determine if any underlying health conditions might be linked to your depression.
+This specific exam might include a thorough range of physical tests to get a more accurate understanding of your overall health.

-The blood tests can remove a variety of underlying health conditions that could certainly be contributing to the individual’s depression symptoms.
+Blood tests may be ordered to rule out any underlying health conditions that could be contributing to your depression symptoms.
 For example, a thyroid test or complete blood count will ensure various parts of the body are properly functioning.

-Mental health professionals or doctors might have clients complete a questionnaire to learn more about their thoughts, feelings, and symptoms.
-The information that is provided in this particular evaluation will assist doctors in forming a genuine diagnosis that will help aid in determining the appropriate treatment.
+Mental health professionals or doctors might have you complete a questionnaire to learn more about your thoughts, feelings, and symptoms.
+The information you provide assists doctors in forming a diagnosis that can help determine the appropriate depression and substance abuse treatment.

 The Diagnostic and Statistical Manual of Mental Disorders, also known as DSM-5, is used regularly by mental health professionals.
-Criteria listed in this manual assists doctors in diagnosing an individual’s mental health conditions.
-It’s also utilized by several insurance companies to reimburse treatments that are associated with a condition.
+Criteria listed in this manual assists doctors in diagnosing mental health conditions.
+It’s also utilized by insurance companies to reimburse treatments associated with a condition.

-The medication that is designed to assist depression is antidepressants.
-They are specifically designed to overall improve the way that a person’s brain processes multiple chemicals that are also able to control his or her overall mood.
-Finding a specific medication that works best for individuals and their symptoms, along with having the least amount of side effects can take time.
+Antidepressants are specifically designed to improve the way your brain processes chemicals that control your mood.
+Finding a medication that works best for you and your symptoms while producing the least amount of side effects can take time.

 A doctor might recommend a combination of two medications to increase effectiveness for a short period.
-Medication is most effective in helping individuals that struggle with depression.
 Some of the most commonly prescribed antidepressants might include: